AayushiVora/Final_Project/README.md

 **Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)**

 Based on the above mentioned features, we have calculated the winning probabilities for each player and the probabilities of tie when the game is played n number of times.
 We have displayed the statistics of these winning probabilities.
-However,after simulating the game n number of times, we reached to the conclusion that, no matter the order in which players are playing the game,  the probability of winning is only dependent on the alogirthm a player is using, irrespective of it's turn in the game.
+However,after simulating the game n number of times, where n depends on the user, we reached to the conclusion that, no matter the order in which players are playing the game,  the probability of winning is only dependent on the alogirthm a player is using, irrespective of it's turn in the game.
 This proves that our hypothesis was correct which we made during the start of the game.

 ****Instructions on how to use the program:****